Michael (2026 film): Filming

-Principal photography was scheduled to begin in mid-2023 over 80 days in Santa Barbara, California, and was projected to spend $120 million on crew wages and vendors, according to the California Film Commission.
+Principal photography was scheduled to begin in mid-2023 and take place over 80 days in Santa Barbara, California.
+It was projected to spend $120 million on crew wages and vendors, according to the California Film Commission.
 Filming was delayed in September 2023 due to the 2023 SAG-AFTRA strike.
-Filming began on January 22, 2024, and ended on May 30, 2024.
-Dion Beebe was the cinematographer, Barbara Ling the production designer, and Marci Rodgers the costume designer.
+Filming took place between January 22 and May 30, 2024.
+Dion Beebe was the cinematographer, Barbara Ling the production designer and Marci Rodgers the costume designer.
+Robert Richardson was originally hired to serve as the cinematographer, before he left to work on Quentin Tarantino's The Movie Critic, prior to its cancelation.

-Post-production

-In January 2025, it was reported that the third act would be reshot, as the film could not legally depict Jordan Chandler, whose father alleged that Jackson sexually abused Chandler in 1993.
-Lionsgate refuted the report, telling Variety that the film remained scheduled for release in October.
-A source close to the production told People, "The Michael Jackson biopic is not in total chaos.
-The inflammatory headlines about the moving halting are simply not true.
-The film is moving forward, and reshoots are happening in March."
+The production team shot footage depicting events from Jackson's life until 1995, including the abuse allegations and an action sequence re-enacting the 1993 police raid on Neverland Ranch.
+After the script was rewritten to remove references to the allegations, reshoots took place in June 2025, lasting 22 days.
+Lionsgate denied reports that the film was in "chaos".
+Following reshoots, the budget reportedly grew to $200 million, with the new sequences adding a new ending costing roughly $50 million, making it one of the most expensive biopics of all time.
+However, Variety reported that the reshoots only added $10–15 million to the budget, funded by the Jackson estate.

 In its annual earnings call in February 2025, Lionsgate said production was nearing completion.
-In April 2025, it was reported the film could be split into two films, due to its four-hour runtime.
-The following month, the film was delayed to 2026 with a runtime of three and a half hours.
-It was later reported the film would undergo 22 days of additional photography in June 2025.
-The visual effects were provided by Cinesite, Industrial Light & Magic, Folks, Rodeo FX, Rising Sun Pictures, and Lola Visual Effects.
-Louis Morin is the visual effects supervisor.
+In April 2025, it was reported that Michael could be split into two films, due to its four-hour runtime.
+The following month, it was delayed to 2026 with a runtime of three and a half hours.
+The visual effects were provided by Cinesite, Industrial Light & Magic, Folks, Rodeo FX, Rising Sun Pictures and Lola Visual Effects.
+Louis Morin was the visual effects supervisor.
+Conrad Buff IV, Tom Cross, John Ottman and Harry Yoon edited the film.
+In January 2026, the final writing credits were revealed: Logan received sole writing credit, with additional off-screen literary material attributed to Kenya Barris and Peter Saji.

+Music

+The Michael soundtrack features 13 songs, including songs by the Jackson 5 and songs from Michael's albums Off the Wall (1979), Thriller (1982), and Bad (1987).
+Lior Rosner wrote the underscore cues.